Gardo House: John Taylor

 In March 1885, soon after John Taylor's final public appearance, federal marshals made a massive raid on the mansion to capture him.
 This and subsequent raids were unsuccessful, and his "tough-minded sister ... often held raiding marshals and deputies at bay at the front door of the mansion, admitting no one unless he presented papers properly signed by a federal judge."
-After her brother's 1887 death, Taylor vacated the house.
+After her brother's 1887 death, Agnes Taylor vacated the house.

-Rachel Emma Woolley Simmons recorded in her journal her personal discontent not with John Taylor moving into the home but citing the "... great expense to furnish it in the style it had to be ...".
-She also believed that Taylor was not pleased with moving or were his wives.
+Some believed that the Gardo House was built too extravagantly for church leaders to live in, considering the persecutions and generally humble origins of the church.
+For example, Rachel Emma Woolley Simmons recorded in her journal her personal discontent, citing the "... great expense to furnish it in the style it had to be ...".
+She also believed that Taylor was not pleased with moving, nor were his wives.

-The Salt Lake Daily Tribune was extremely critical of the affair and of the church in general.
+Additionally, the Salt Lake Daily Tribune was extremely critical of the affair and of the church in general.
 In an editorial published the day before the reception, the newspaper wrote, " The favored saints have received an invitation to call upon President John Taylor at the Amelia Palace tomorrow. ...
 We want the poor Mormons ... to mark the carpets, mirrors, the curtains and the rest, and then to go home and look at the squalor of their own homes, their unkempt wives, their miserable children growing up in despair and ignorance, and then to reflect how much better it would have been for them, instead of working hard for wages ... if they had only started out as did Uncle John, determined to serve God for nothing but hash."
 The Tribune went on to accuse the church of attempting "to build up an aristocracy in Utah, where the few are to rule in luxury, while the many, to support the luxury, are to toil and suffer."